Mechanical Engineering - Esports Professional Manager

 3) Rear inside lifting, preventing YRC to work (sometimes both inside wheels off the ground)

-4) Front wing hitting the ground on multiple occasions
+4) Front wing hitting the ground on multiple occasionsGlobal Performance Targets

-We still have to deal with aero boundaries boxes as well as a minimum ride height as per Rule T2.2.1 : 'The minimum static ground clearance of any portion of the vehicle, other than the tires,
+We still had to deal with aero boundaries boxes as well as a minimum ride height as per Rule T2.2.1 : 'The minimum static ground clearance of any portion of the vehicle, other than the tires,

 During our car development, we undertook a new project, that was initially a small personal project from a previous year's team member, but became a new subdepartment of its own, which is the Driver-in-the-loop project.With my professional esports background in simracing, I always understood the importance of driving in the sim.
 In real motorsport, testing time on track is very limited, as testing is very costly.
 A set of Hoosier tyres, for instance is upwards of €800, which is a significant but necessary burder for FS teams.
 However, it doesn't mean that teams would buy tens of sets every year.
 Furthermore, driving a Formula Student car, let alone from a top team, is unlike anything one can encounter on track, due to its very advanced technologies, some of them not even being used in top-tier motorsport.
 Therefore, it would take an immense amount of time for a driver to get used to the car and drive it to its absolute limit, even more so when you factor into account that track width is limited by the rulebook, and in between rows of cones.From experience on the sim, drivers would get within 0.25% (about 0.2s off in a 90s lap) of their peak lap times after about 300 laps.
 Unfortunately, this doesn't even come close to the amount of driving time that a driver would get on the same track.
 For reference, a driver can only do 2 Autocross laps, and around 10 Endurance laps before he's done driving in a competition.As you can then conclude, there is a major gap to be gained on track performance, which is why I have been a major proponent of including DIL as a development system for DUT26 and beyond.Driver-in-the-loop simulation has become a key pillar of motorsport performance, particularly in Formula Student where on-track running is extremely limited.
 As mentioned above, a team cannot fully explore the limits of either the car or the driver.
 As a result, driver preparation becomes a decisive, yet often underestimated, factor in overall team performance.To address this, we are developing a driver-in-the-loop simulator designed to accurately replicate the tracks visited during competition.
 The objective is straightforward: allow drivers to train extensively in a controlled environment, long before arriving at the event.
 By recreating the nuances of each circuit, drivers can build familiarity, refine racing lines, and develop consistency — all from home.
 This approach shifts preparation from reactive to proactive, reducing the learning curve typically faced during the very limited real-world running.The simulator is built using Simulink for the vehicle and system modeling, coupled with Unreal Engine 5 to deliver a high-fidelity graphical environment.
 This combination allows us to bridge accurate physics-based modeling with immersive visual feedback, creating a tool that is both technically robust and intuitive for the driver.Beyond driver training, the long-term vision extends further.
 The simulator provides a platform to study the impact of setup changes in a repeatable environment, enabling more informed engineering decisions before reaching the track.
 It also opens the door to developing and validating autonomous driving systems on realistic circuits, accelerating their learning process without the constraints of physical testing.I have worked in bringing partners for this project, most notably RS Simulations, a leading company in high-end driver-in-the-loop simulators.
 Their work spans professional motorsport, including collaborations with top-tier racing teams, and focuses on delivering highly accurate, real-time simulation environments used for driver training and vehicle development.
 Leveraging their expertise ensures that our platform is built on proven methodologies and aligned with industry standards.